dawei-yang/dawei-yang.github.io/essays/advantages-of-javascript.md

 <h2>First Javascript  </h2>
 <div style="text-indent:2em">
-I am majoring Computer Engineering.
-Most of our courses base on C in order to help us understand the computer architecture.
+I am majoring Computer Engineering, and most of our courses base on C in order to help us understand the computer architecture.
 The syntax of C are more complicated than Javascript, and everything must be declared.
-I thought Javascript was not strict and unorganized when I wrote my first Javascript programme because the type of variable can be changed.
-After I have written several Javascript programmes I found that actually that was an advantages of Javascript.
+I thought Javascript was not strict and unorganized when I wrote my first Javascript programme because the type of a variable can be changed, and an array can contain different data types.
+After I have written several Javascript programmes I found those actually that were advantages of Javascript.
 </div>
 <img class="rounded image" width = "250" length = "250" align="right" src="../images/c.png">